pypa/packaging.python.org/source/overview.rst

 Packaging libraries and tools
 -----------------------------

-You may have heard about PyPI and ``setup.py`` and wheel files.
+You may have heard about PyPI, ``setup.py``, and wheel files.
 These are just a few of the tools Python's ecosystem provides for distributing Python code to developers.